 THE HENRY C. THIESSEN AWARD IN NEW TESTAMENT.
-An annual award of \$25.00 is given by Dr. and Mrs. Howard F. Vos in loving memory of Dr. Henry C. Thiessen, Professor of New Testament Literature and Exegesis in Dallas Theological Seminary, 1931-1936, to the student in the Seminary who does the best work for the year in the four-year prescribed course in the Department of New Testament Literature and Exegesis.
+An annual award of \$25.00 is given by Dr. and Mrs. Howard F. Vos in loving memory of Dr. Henry C. Thiessen, Professor of New Testament Literature and Exegesis in Dallas Theological Seminary, 1931-1936, to the student in the Seminary who does the best work for the year in the Department of New Testament Literature and Exegesis.

 THE H. A. IRONSIDE AWARD IN EXPOSITORY PREACHING.
-An annual award of \$25.00 is given by the Rev. and Mrs. Ray Charles Stedman in loving memory of Dr. Henry Allen Ironside, Visiting Bible lecturer in Dallas Theological Seminary, 1924-1950, to the student in the Seminary who demonstrates the most proficiency in the art of expository preaching.
+An annual award of \$25.00 is given by Pastor and Mrs. Ray Charles Stedman in loving memory of Dr. Henry Allen Ironside, visiting Bible lecturer in Dallas Theological Seminary, 1925-1950, to the student in the Seminary who demonstrates the most proficiency in the art of expository preaching.